 Graduates of accredited colleges or universities whose bachelor’s degree was not in education, and who have not yet earned a traditional teaching license, can still receive an alternative teaching certificate by satisfying certain requirements.
-Find out more about alternative licensure in Oregon.
+Click here to learn more about Oregon Alternative Certification programs

 - Incentives to teach in high-needs schools or shortage subject areas: Oregon provides loan forgiveness support for teachers teaching in high needs schools